Package 'escape'

 Description

-This function allows to the user to examine the heatmap with the mean enrichment values by group.
-The heatmap will have the gene sets as rows and columns will be the grouping variable.
+This function allows the user to examine a heatmap with the mean enrichment values by group.
+The heatmap displays gene sets as rows and the grouping variable as columns.

 Usage